Royal IHC: Outsourcing, flex, and new growth

 From April to October 1988 the new IHC Holland got orders for 200 million.
 In early 1989 another 65 million in orders was acquired.
 Over 1989 profit was 14 million guilders.
 In April 1990 IHC Caland then increased its share in IHC Holland to 70%.
 In May 1992 IHC Caland announced that it had become 100% owner of IHC Holland after purchasing the last 30% from Ellicott.
 In 1992 IHC Holland got a Chinese order worth 200 million for three trailing suction dredgers.
-Later IHC got an 125 million Belgian order for a trailing suction dredger that was by far the biggest of its kind.
+Later IHC got a 125 million Belgian order for a trailing suction dredger that was by far the biggest of its kind.

 Meanwhile, the nature of the work at the IHC shipyards had changed.
 It became more usual to build most, or all of a new dredging vessel in developing countries with assistance and parts supplied by IHC Holland.
 This outsourcing would also take place locally, with many parts of the production process outsourced to specialist companies.
 IHC would also become known as one of the first Dutch companies to massively hire employees via private employment agencies.